yuchdev/CppBooks/README.md

 ### Contributions

 I would welcome any reasonable contributions in the objective to create a comprehensive and up-to-date catalog of C++ books, for all kinds of C++ programmers, with any professional background and experience.
-While using or replicating the content, MIT license is applied.
+While using or replicating the content, a Creative Commons Attribution-NonCommercial 4.0 International License is applied.

 ## Reference and ISO Standard